William K. Wimsatt

 William Kurtz Wimsatt Jr. (November 17, 1907 – December 17, 1975) was an American professor of English, literary theorist, and critic.
-Wimsatt is often associated with the concept of the intentional fallacy, which he developed with Monroe Beardsley in order to discuss the importance of an author's intentions for the creation of a work of art.
+Wimsatt is often associated with the concept of the intentional fallacy, which he developed with Monroe Beardsley in order to question the importance of an author's intentions for the creation of a work of art.

 Life and career

 Wimsatt was born in Washington D.C., attended Georgetown University and, later, Yale University, where he received his PhD In 1939, Wimsatt joined the English department at Yale, where he taught until his death in 1975.
 During his lifetime, Wimsatt became known for his studies of eighteenth-century literature (Leitch et al. 1372).
 He wrote many works of literary theory and criticism such as The Prose Style of Samuel Johnson (1941) and Philosophic Words: A Study of Style and Meaning in the "Rambler" and "Dictionary" of Samuel Johnson (1948; Leitch et al. 1372).
 His major works include The Verbal Icon: Studies in the Meaning of Poetry (1954); Hateful Contraries (1965) and Literary Criticism: A Short History (1957, with Cleanth Brooks).
-Wimsatt was considered crucial to New Criticism (particularly New Formalist Criticism; 1372).
+Wimsatt was considered crucial to New Criticism (particularly New Formalist Criticism; Leitch et al. 1372).
 He was a member of the Connecticut Academy of Arts and Sciences.